microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-3-configure-ai-agent-properties-and-test-on-teams.md

 Let's configure agentic properties in your Echo Bot to transform it into a Generative AI-powered agent.

-## Step 1: Update Project file with the new packages
+## Step 1: Update Project file with new packages

 Right-click to **ContosoHRAgent** project and select **Edit Project File**, then add the following packages to in the list of ItemGroup that includes **PackageReference**: